Chameleon

 Even nowadays people claim that chameleons take on the color of their environment for camouflage.
 Of course this makes it more difficult for their enemies to detect a green chameleon on a green leaf.
 But the color entirely depends on their mood.
 If they are angry, they may change their color to black.
 Chameleons in love take on the brightest colors to impress the ladies.
 You can also recognize a sick chameleon – the color of its skin is rather pale.

-How Do Chameleons Change Their Colors?
+- How Chameleons Change Their Colors

-- 9 Amazing Facts about Animal Tongues
+- Amazing Facts About Animal Tongues

 - Bearded Dragon Facts